-Fig. 1 Protective fencing in accordance with B.S.
-5837

-3.2.7 There is to be no storage of cement bags, chemicals or any other toxic or potentially toxic substances within the CEZ.

-3.2.8 Where it is impractical or impossible to erect Heras fencing supported by a scaffold framework (i.e. around the hedge at the front of the site), chestnut pale fencing supported by robust wooden stakes driven vertically into the ground at 2m intervals shall be erected (see fig 3).

-3.2.9 Once the fencing has been properly installed, the retained arboricultural consultant will visit the site to confirm the correct installation of the fencing.

-3.2.10 The installation of the fencing will be photographed and recorded and a record of this will be passed on to the arboricultural officer at the Local Authority
+- 3.2.7 There is to be no storage of cement bags, chemicals or any other toxic or potentially toxic substances within the CEZ. - 3.2.8 Once the fencing has been properly installed, the retained arboricultural consultant will visit the site to confirm the correct installation of the fencing. - 3.2.9 The installation of the fencing will be photographed and recorded and a record of this will be passed on to the arboricultural officer at the Local Authority.

-Fig 2.
-Signage attached to fencing reinforces the protection afforded by these barriers

-3.2.11 The position of the chestnut pale fencing is shown on the tree protection plan.

-Fig. 3 Chestnut pale fencing in accordance with B.S.
-5837 section 6.2.2.3

-3.3 Demolition
+3.3 Ground protection